 The art of letting go ...

 Beyond recognition of certain content in consciousness, watching it arise and fall away, we can also recognize a particular experiences we are having.
-One experience relevant to psychedelics is coming in contact with anxiety, entities or difficult memories.
+One experience relevant to psychedelics is coming in contact with anxiety, fear, panic or difficult memories.
 Often the antidote here is to get curious and gently 'lean into it' to explore it further.
-The effect here of wanting to feel and explore a particular aspect of a difficult thought or emotion paradoxically can reduce the half life in which we experience that content.
-This is not always the case for everyone, but for many, it can reduce the resistance, the contraction or the unpleasantness as we adopt curiosity, a willingness and openness to feel and a scouts mindset.
+The effect here of wanting to feel and explore a particular aspect of a difficult thought or emotion paradoxically can reduce the half life in which we experience that experience.
+This is not always the case for everyone, but for many, it can reduce the resistance, the contraction or the unpleasantness of it as we adopt a scouts mindset, curiosity and a willingness and openness to feel.

 If things get tough in a psychedelic journey mindfulness might be able to help.
 We may encounter the intensity and unpleasantness of anxiety, fear, thought loops, a difficult memory or having a bit of trouble with ego dissolution.
 Whatever the experience, the first step is to recognize we are resisting something which is important because the degree of resistance is often associated with the degree of suffering.
 The second step is to see this challenging experience, the resistance and any contraction around it as something that has the ability to arise and pass away, very similar to patterns of weather.
 This shift allows us to do a few things: 1) become de-identified with the experience, changing our position from ‘I am anxious’ to ‘there is the anxiety, (2) allows us to surrender, soften or relax our resistance to it and (3) explore it with curiosity often leading to interesting insights and an overall better experience.
 Mindfulness like anything requires a bit of practice and is complemented by a mantra such as ‘trust, let go, be open, breathe, surrender' to help ground us so we can regain our footing.

 If you are looking to practice mindfulness during a safe and unpleasant experience, try using a cold shower.
 Stand in the cold shower for 1 minute and notice your resistance to wanting to feel the cold.
-Pay attention to details such as the location, the intensity of the resistance or uncomfortable aspects of it.
+Pay attention to details such as the location of the discomfort and the intensity of the resistance to wanting to feel.
 Next, see if you can relax, open and surrender to the experience.
 'Lean' into it and adopt a sense of curiosity and see how it changes.
-You can do the same exercise using a negative experience or a negative thought while seated in a comfortable position.
+You can do the same exercise bringing a negative experience or a negative thought to mind while seated in a comfortable position.
 Recognize it, allow it in, and investigate.

 Take home points: